-By analyzing Bouguer gravity anomaly, topographic, and geological data, we identified three main basement domains in the 440 southwestern Bohemian Massif.
-These domains are interpreted as individual basement blocks that were differentially exhumed during and after the Late-late Paleozoic Variscan Orogeny.
+By analyzing Bouguer gravity anomaly, topographic, and geological data, we identified three main basement domains in the southwestern Bohemian Massif.
+These domains are interpreted as individual basement blocks that were differentially exhumed during and after the Late Paleozoic Variscan Orogeny.
 Furthermore, the heterogeneous distribution of exposed granites and available thermochronological data show a second segmentation by the previously unknown crustal-scale Cham Fault.
 Below we discuss the timing and succession of the observed block segmentation and its implications for the tectonic framework along the southwestern Bohemian Massif.
-445

-Lithological evidence for block segmentation 8.1
+8.1 Lithological evidence for block segmentation

-The observed metamorphic units across-in domain C the study area are interpreted as being part of a genetic sequence of thermally overprinted rocks, starting in domain C from intermediate-grade biotite-garnet-chlorite schists adjacent toclose to the southern tip of the Teplá-Barrandian Unit over higher-grade mica gneisses to metatectic cordierite-sillimanite-K-feldspar gneisses in the adjacent area north of the Pfahl and Runding shear zones (Blümel, 1972; Fig. 3).
-Hence, a NNE to SSW progressive Buchan-type metamorphic zoning from upper greenschist facies to anatexis under low to intermediate pressures becomes apparent towards-in the areathe north of the Pfahl and Runding shear zones (Read, 1952; Grauert et al., 1974; Winter, 2010).
+The observed metamorphic units across the study area are interpreted as being part of a genetic sequence of thermally overprinted rocks, starting in domain C from intermediate-grade biotite-garnet-chlorite schists adjacent to the southern tip of the Teplá-Barrandian Unit over higher-grade mica gneisses to metatectic cordierite-sillimanite-K-feldspar gneisses (Blümel, 1972).
+Hence, a NNE to SSW progressive Buchan-type metamorphic zoning from upper greenschist facies to anatexis under low to intermediate pressures becomes apparent towards the north of the Pfahl and Runding shear zones (Read, 1952; Grauert et al., 1974; Winter, 2010).
 Consequently, the diatexites of domain A can be considered as successors in this sequence, where advanced partial melting of the metatectic progenitor has led to the formation of nebulitic and schlieren structures or, in parts, even to a completely homogenized, granite-like rock texture (Brown, 1973; Rohrmüller et al., 1996; Wimmenauer and Bryhni, 2007; Chen and Grapes, 2007).
 The metamorphic rocks of domain B are interpreted to have formed during an intermediate stage of anatexis compared to domains A and C.

-Kyanite has not yet been observed in the anatectic rocks of the study area, thus bracketing pressure conditions to the andalusite-sillimanite stability field.
-This is in line with estimates of pressure and temperature conditions, which, unfortunately, are 460 largely restricted to the area north of the Pfahl Shear Zone.
-Here, earlyier studies estimated metamorphic conditions of 2-4 kbar and 650-730 °C (Schreyer et al., 1964; Schreyer and Blümel, 1974; Blümel and Schreyer, 1976, 1977).
+Kyanite has not yet been observed in the anatectic rocks of the study area, thus bracketing pressure conditions to the andalusite sillimanite stability field.
+This is in line with estimates of pressure and temperature conditions, which, unfortunately, are largely restricted to the area north of the Pfahl Shear Zone.
+Here, early studies estimated metamorphic conditions of 2-4 kbar and 650-730 °C (Schreyer et al., 1964; Schreyer and Blümel, 1974; Blümel and Schreyer, 1976, 1977).
 Higher P/T conditions of up to 5-7 kbar and 800-850 °C are suggested for the cordierite-bearing migmatites in the central part of the study area (Kalt et al., 1999).

-A strong correlation between metamorphic grades and rock densities is observed, resulting in distinct variations of Bouguer anomalies between the identified domains.
-Higher-grade diatectic domains thereby show more pronounced negative Bouguer 465 anomalies compared to lower-grade, gneissic domains, an observation that is in line with preliminary results of Schaarschmidt et al. (2019).
+455 A strong correlation between metamorphic grades and rock densities is observed, resulting in distinct variations of Bouguer anomalies between the identified domains.
+Higher-grade diatectic domains thereby show more pronounced negative Bouguer anomalies compared to lower-grade, gneissic domains, an observation that is in line with preliminary results of Schaarschmidt et al. (2019).
 Based on this relationship, domain B likely comprises rocks with a higher mean metamorphic grade ("diatectic gneisses") compared to the central part of domain A ("diatexites and gneisses"), important information that is not directly assessable from recent geological maps (Fig. 3).
-The distribution of diatectic gneisses in domain B and the

-470 presence of a distinct topographic lineament suggests a previously unknown extension of the southeastern tip of the Runding Shear Zone towards the south, terminating against the Pfahl Shear Zone (Figs. 3 and 6).
+The distribution of diatectic gneisses in domain B and the presence of a distinct topographic lineament suggests a previously unknown extension of the southeastern tip of the Runding Shear Zone towards the south, terminating against the Pfahl Shear Zone (Figs. 3 and 6).